JavadTorabiKh/StellarChainAnalysis/README.md

 ## Data Model – Graph-First Design

-StellarGuard treats the blockchain as a **living, user-extensible graph** — not a fixed schema.
+StellarChainAnalysis treats the blockchain as a **living, user-extensible graph** — not a fixed schema.
 While it starts with a minimal core model for Stellar transactions, **every aspect of the graph is designed for mass customization and direct user interaction**.

 ### Core Model (Starting Point)
 - **Accounts** – Public keys with balance and activity metadata